darrenchuays/Vanilla-Deterministic-Policy-Gradient-For-Portfolio-Management/README.md

 3) Agents include: DPG, Uniformly Constant Rebalancing Portfolio (UCRP) and the out-of-sample Minimum Variance Optimisation

 4) Misc: Some data cleaning, visulisation and checking

+Results will not be spectacular due to lack of risk control.